rephus/CV/cv.md

 * Web backend development for sportsbook sites in Tcl
 * Troubleshooting, QA, optimization and code analysis for existing products
-* Automation scripts in Bash and Expect
+* Automation scripts in Bash and Expect in Jenkins.
-* Tests server management (using Puppet and Bash scripting)
 * Release manager: in charge or the team's code merging, code deployment, and direct support towards clients

 ### Asesores Locales Consultoria S.A. ( 2009-07-01 / 2012-09-25 )